AlibabaCloudDocs/cdn/intl.en-US/New API Reference/Domain name management/BatchSetCdnDomainConfig.md

 |enable: specifies whether to enable the feature.
 Valid values: on and off.
 This parameter is required.

 brotli\_level: specifies the compression level.
 Valid values: 1 to 11. |
-|ali\_ua: configures access control based on the User-Agent header.
+|ali\_ua: configures user-agent-based access control.

-|ua: specifies the User-Agent header.
+|ua: specifies user agents.

 type: specifies the type of the user agent list.
 Valid values: black and white. |
 |set\_l2\_req\_header: customizes the header of requests sent to L2 nodes.

-|key: specifies the header in back-to-origin requests.
+|key: specifies the name of the header.

 value: specifies the content of the header.
 Enter null if you want to delete the header. |
 |host\_redirect: configures URL rewrite.